 Plans for emerging technologies

-With the start of the tyre compliance scheme imminent, there has been an increase in indigenous investment in the circular economy in relation to the management of end of life tyres.
+The introduction of the tyre compliance scheme has stimulated an increase in indigenous investment in the circular economy in relation to the management of end of life tyres.
 Several such projects are currently at an advanced stage of development and once complete will bring new technologies and improved outcomes for waste tyres in Ireland.

 These waste facilities will allow your tyre waste to be taken out of the waste stream at the point where it arises.
 This is in keeping with the proximity principle of dealing with your waste domestically, keeping the carbon footprint to a minimum and benefitting the environment at the processing phase exponentially.